Flutter-Explained/dart_koans/README.md

 1) Install the Plugin for Dart
 2) Install a Dart SDK
-3) Setup the Test Runner

 Now you have a nice visual overlay for all your tests and can start learning dart.

 ### Visual Studio Code
 1) Install the Plugin for Dart
 2) Install a Dart SDK
-3) Setup a Test Runner in Debug to run all tests

 Now you have a nice visual overlay for all your tests and can start learning dart.